wanglihe/3gpp-amrwb/src/readme.txt

 This readme.txt shortly explains the compilation and use of the AMR-WB floating point C-code.
 The package contains C-source files for the AMR floating-point speech encoder and fast fixed-point speech decoder.
-The fast fixed-point speech decoder is bit-exact with 3GPP TS 26.173 fixed-point speech decoder version 7.0.0.
+The fast fixed-point speech decoder is bit-exact with 3GPP TS 26.173 fixed-point speech decoder since version 7.0.0.

 COMPILING THE SOFTWARE